 Science at TLWS

-The Pioneer and Explorer pathways follow similar units of study in Key Stage 3 with an increasing divergence as Key Stage 4 approaches.
+The school adopts a Mastery programme of study at Key Stage 3 to embed an over learning and enquiry based approach to learning.
 The Science curriculum is based in the skills of investigation, enquiry, observation and analysis.
 Our Science curriculum has numerous practical elements and we make the most of opportunities to explore the environment around us (scientifically of course!)
-The Pioneer pathway leads to a Double Science GCSE outcome courtesy of Edexcel at the end of year 11.
+For some students the course leads to a Double Science GCSE outcome courtesy of Edexcel at the end of year 11.
 The Double award requires students to study all 3 subjects comprising of Biology, Physics and Chemistry.
-The Explorer Pathway leads to a level 1 BTEC Certificate in Science.
+For other students Key stage 4 science leads to a level 1 and level 2 BTEC Certificate in Science.
 The BTEC award is very practical and a lot of fun (there is even a crime scene investigation unit).

-The Curriculum maps can be found below for both the Pioneer and Explorer pathways.
+The Curriculum maps can be found below for Key Stage 3 science.

 Autumn term: Biology (cells, tissues, organs, sexual reproduction in animals), Chemistry (mixtures and separation), Physics (energy).